Setup the development environment¶

 Since installation has been completed, we no longer need the installation image.
 So, we will start our ready-to-use workstation executing:

-Currently, you may run Plasma Mobile on an actual mobile device, either by installing postmarketOS or using Halium as hardware adaption layer.
+You may also run Plasma Mobile on an actual mobile device, either by installing postmarketOS or using Halium as hardware adaption layer.

 PostmarketOS is a touch-optimized, pre-configured Alpine Linux-based distribution.
 Currently, postmarketOS has been ported to many devices.
 Ensure that your device belongs to the relative list and proceed to installation, following the installation instructions provided by postmarketOS team.
 When asked during installation, just select “plasma-mobile” as the user interface: